Inside Story

 Soon after signing the Joint Declaration in 1984, Margaret Thatcher visited Hong Kong and assured the territory’s leaders that the British government would take issue with any breaches of the treaty.
 “Britain has the right to raise any breaches with China after 1997,” she said.
 “We would not hesitate to do so.”

 When the news of the Hong Kong 47 sentences broke this week, British prime minister Sir Keir Starmer was attending the G20 summit in Rio de Janeiro.
-Fresh from a meeting with Chinese leader Xi Jinping, Starmer twice declined an opportunity to directly condemn the court rulings.
+Fresh from a meeting with Chinese leader Xi Jinping, he twice declined an opportunity to directly condemn the court rulings.

 Questioned during a BBC interview and again at a press conference about the sentences, Starmer said building closer economic ties with China was his priority.
 “Getting our economy working properly so people feel better off, is the number one mission of this government and that’s why a pragmatic, serious relationship is the right relationship to have with China,” he told the BBC.